Barry Switzer: Dallas Cowboys

-Switzer had seemed content with not being a head coach within the college ranks, once stating, “Every year the coach gets a year older but the product stays the same age.
-Recruiting has always been something like pimping, I guess, but it never bothered me until I looked in the mirror one day and said to myself, ‘Hey, Switzer, what is a fifty-year-old man doing chasing eighteen-year-old boys around the country?”
+Switzer had seemed content with not being a head coach within the college ranks, once stating, "Every year the coach gets a year older but the product stays the same age.
+Recruiting has always been something like pimping, I guess, but it never bothered me until I looked in the mirror one day and said to myself, 'Hey, Switzer, what is a fifty-year-old man doing chasing eighteen-year-old boys around the country?
 On March 30, 1994, he was hired by the Dallas Cowboys.
 Switzer was hired the day after Jimmy Johnson, who had won the last two Super Bowls with Dallas, announced his departure from the team.
 Many felt that owner Jerry Jones, who had clashed with Johnson, hired Switzer due to wanting a coach who would be more apt to go along with Jones' ideas.
 He stated that Switzer had the qualities needed in "leadership, charisma, motivation, and a proven winner" to serve as coach; he also once stated that "500 coaches who could win with the talent assembled in Dallas."
 Incidentally, Switzer had been an assistant coach on the 1964 Arkansas Razorback team that had both Jones and Johnson on the roster.
-It was reported that one of the first things Switzer did was to ask each of his assistant coaches to name him any jerks that were on the team, which apparently was given a response of not having one on the team.
+It was reported that one of the first things Switzer did was to ask each of his assistant coaches to name him any jerks that were on the team.
+The response was that there were none.